aseprite/docs/preferences.md

   mouse wheel (if you uncheck this, the vertical scroll will be the default action for the mouse wheel).
-* **Zoom sliding two fingers up or down**: This is available on macOS only, and if you enable it you will be zoom using two fingers in your MacBook trackpad.
+* **Zoom sliding two fingers up or down**: This is available on macOS only, and if you enable it you will be able to zoom using two fingers on your MacBook trackpad.
 * **Zoom from center with scroll wheel**: Check this if you want to [zoom](zoom.md) from the center of the sprite editor instead zooming from the mouse position when the mouse wheel is used.